Donate to the AAVSO

 - Use of the AAVSO's online photometric analysis tool, VPHOT and the VPHOT Users Guide,

-- Access to the BSM and APASS Epoch Photometry data (over a billion records) through an easy-to-use VStar plugin,
+- Access to the AAVSOnet and APASS Epoch Photometry data (over a billion records) through an easy-to-use VStar plugin

-- Eligibility to vote in elections and serve as an AAVSO Officer or Councillor.
+- Eligibility to vote in elections and serve as an AAVSO Officer or Board member.

 New members of the AAVSO also receive our New Member Kit which includes:

-New Member acceptance letter, membership certificate, and AAVSO decals
+- New Member acceptance, membership certificate, and AAVSO decals

 - The 10 Star Tutorial for those new to visual variable star observing